ODA Spending

 How is Japanese agricultural ODA changing?

-Japan’s ODA to agriculture increased by 9% in 2022 compared to 2021.
+Japan’s ODA to agriculture increased by 9% from 2021-2022.

 In line with its overall ODA, Japan channeled most of its ODA for agriculture projects bilaterally, including a small share as earmarked funding through multilaterals.
 The share of agriculture ODA channeled as core funding to multilaterals had increased in 2021, but decreased from 41% in 2021 to 35% in 2022.